pippinbarr/SNAKISTS/process/prototypes.md

 How far does this go... hmmm... does actually need though.

+## Miniaturist

+> "noun. an artist whose specialty is small, discrete works. a person who makes, collects, or specializes in miniature objects: a miniaturist with a collection of dollhouses."

+> A tiny zoomed out snake right?

+### 2025-04-03

+Made an obvious version of this with the camera zoomed out.
+Had to correct a bit so you could see the instructions.

+Miniaturist in terms of a person who makes/paints miniatures.

+Also occurs to me that if it's portraiture you could make *only* the snake tiny... but that would massively fuck with the math around collisions.

+I think it works as is... maybe a little awkward but ultimately pretty funny?
+Do I need to make the movement controls visible too?
+And the game over?
+Though the game over could be a problem because of the way the snake may overlap it... mmm.

+COULD be worth trying for the miniature snake... but yeah it'd have some issues to be sure.

 ## Nudist

 > I made a pink snake but snakes are probably already nude?
 I'm wondering about the idea of the snake shedding its skin as a "more nude" snake?
 Constantly shedding its skin... kind of funny and is a sort of mechanic too, builds walls... or... well do you die if you hit a snake skin?